neemoh/sigma7/README.md

 # Force Dimension Sigma ROS Node

-This ros node interface with a Force Dimension Sigma master device.
+This ros node interfaces with a Force Dimension Sigma master device.

-##Topics
+## Topics
 The following topics are published to:
 * /pose  <PoseStamped> Cartesian pose of the end effector.
 * /buttons <Joy> Contains the states of two buttons of sigma.
 First is the